-If the office of the vice-chancellor becomes vacant, council must appoint an acting vice-chancellor until a successor assumes office.
+If the office of the vice-chancellor becomes vacant, council must appoint an acting vicechancellor until a successor assumes office, provided that an acting vice-chancellor must preferably not serve for longer than twelve (12) months.

 13. Vacating of office by vice-chancellor